pamelaiman/qr-code-generator-react/README.md

 # React + Vite

+## Based on Academy lightweight template for React

+-   vite,
+-   eslint rule tweaks,
+-   vitest for testing,
+-   prettier for formatting
+-   deleted lots of css and initial App.jsx content
+-   added optional components demoing prop-types
+-   added demo of a unit test

+## Original notes from the react template for vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: